100 Famous Japanese Mountains: Assessment

 Compared to other modern essays on Japanese mountains such as Mountaineering and Exploration in the Japanese Alps by Walter Weston, the book is short.
 Fukuda writes about the history of the mountains, especially the origins of their names.
 It is not a text that people can read to vicariously experience climbing or nature.
 Some think that the reason the list has been widely well received is that it put into focus 100 mountains which were already well known.

 Selection criteria

-Fukada selected 100 mountains from those he had climbed which are 1,500 meters or higher, according to three criteria: grace, history and individuality.
+Fukada selected 100 mountains from those he had climbed according to three criteria: grace, history and individuality.
 There was some flexibility regarding the height, with some of the mountains, like Mount Tsukuba and Mount Kaimon, being under the limit.

 There have been many varying opinions about the criteria for selection.
 It is often pointed out that the list emphasizes mountains in the Chūbu region.
 It has been reported that Fukada, who was from Ishikawa Prefecture, was brought up looking at Mt.
 Haku, but he only selected 13 further west.

 However, grace and individuality are in the eye of the beholder, and throughout history, many legends have been circulated about mountains throughout the Kinki region.
 Moreover, many mountain-lovers have argued that since Mount Tsukuba, with an altitude of 877 meters (876 at the time), was selected, certain mountains in other localities should have been chosen.